cbrennanpoole/preamble-project/README.md

 ## __🚛💵💨___🚜💵💨__💨___🏃___🌪___🌪___🌪__
 ---

   Welcome to Preamble-Project.
-The precursor to a feasible dream and our Business Beginnings.
+The precursor to a feasible dream; on the precipice of these Twenty Twenty Times; like sand through the hour glass, these are our Business Beginnings.
 ![2028](https://user-images.githubusercontent.com/50818414/69528870-12bcb480-0f3d-11ea-8222-d35717ff2e66.jpg "Designed by vectorpouch / Freepik.
 Please note: This is a real-time build.
 Errors exist.
 Please feel free to assist in correcting.
 By all means, if anything on here can be disproven, you are invited to engage in a mature and objective discussion.")
        [Designed by vectorpouch / Freepik](http://www.freepik.com)  | 🍑|🥜|🌱
 ```